neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 ```

 While you are free to download and modify the recipe manually (and then pass to SparseML as a local file), you
 can also use `--recipe_args` to modify the recipe on the fly.
 In this case, we passed `--recipe_args '{"num_epochs":5, "init_lr":0.0002}'`.
-This updates the recipe to run
-for 5 epochs instead of 3 and to use an initial learning rate of `0.0002` instead of `5e-5`.
+This updates the recipe to run for 5 epochs instead of 3 and to use an initial learning rate of `0.0002` instead of `5e-5`.

 The model converges to ~70% accuracy without any hyperparameter search.

-### Sparse Transfer Learning with a Custom Teacher
+### **Sparse Transfer Learning with a Custom Teacher**

 With the dense teacher trained, we can sparse transfer learn with the help of the teacher by passing
 `--distill_teacher ./dense_teacher`.

-Run the following to kick-off training with the teacher:
+Run the following to kick-off training with distillation:

 ```bash
 sparseml.transformers.train.question_answering \